What You Should Know Before Starting a Dog Boarding Business

 Determine the Prices You’ll Charge for Your Services: After you establish the services that you’re planning on offering through your dog boarding business, it’s time to figure out your prices for those services.

 Your price structure will depend on your location, as different markets might charge different amounts of money to customers for the same services.
 So do your research into what other local dog boarding facilities are charging.
+Sometimes it is the pricing that will set your business apart from the competition at first!

 Beyond that, you also need to come up with prices that will allow you to make a large enough profit every day in order to keep your business running.
 This step will involve calculating your expenses to ensure they’ll be covered by the money you’re bringing in from sales.
 It will be easier to do this once you’ve found the right facility and you know what the overhead costs will be.
+Pricing can be difficult to balance, so take every expense and income into the calculation.
+Your prices need to be attractive enough to potential users, but not so low as to incur losses.
+And if your close competitor has lower prices – then try to offer a better service than theirs!
+Remember, higher prices need justification with quality service or products.

 Find the Right Facility: Now that you know what services you’ll be offering to your customers, you can more easily find the ideal facility to make it all happen.
 Perhaps you’ll find a former dog boarding facility that you can revamp and make your own, or maybe you’ll find land on which you can build one from scratch.
 No matter what, check zoning regulations, local laws, and licensing requirements to ensure you’ll be able to run your business in a particular location.